 The first category is a question of aiming.
 The player has to point, he has to get as close as he can with his balls (Don’t worry French people make a lot of jokes about it) to the cochonnet.
 In case of success, the team is taking the lead and won’t have to play until the other team succeeds in getting closer.
 This role is about delicatessen 🙂

 On the other hand, there is the shooter.
 His mission is to hit the ball of the opposite team to throw it away.
 Here is a video of how to shoot.

 3 – What are the rules of the pétanque?

-Moreover, the cochonnet can be moved by the balls, the game will continues except if the cochonnet goes beyond the limits of the court.
-In that case, two different endings: the two teams have still balls to play, in that case you have to start again a new set.
-The other case, one of the two teams does not have balls, the other team earn points by the number of balls they still have.
+Moreover, the cochonnet can be moved by the balls, the game will continue except if the cochonnet goes beyond the limits of the court.
+In that case, two different endings: the two teams have still balls to play, in that case, you have to start again a new set.
+In the other case, one of the two teams does not have balls, the other team earn points by the number of balls they still have.

 4 – When and where do you play pétanque?

-In conclusion, it is almost impossible to meet a French that never play pétanque in his life.
+In conclusion, it is almost impossible to meet a French that never plays pétanque in his life.
 French people would be happy to teach you how to play it and you might have fun playing it.
-Pétanque can be played by everybody, and you do not need excellent physical condition to play it.
-I invite you to read an article about a popular sport event in France 7 Fun facts about the Tour de France
+Pétanque can be played by everybody, and you do not need an excellent physical condition to play it.
+I invite you to read an article about a popular sports event in France 7 Fun facts about the Tour de France

 Did you know this French game?
 Do you want to know new things about French culture?
 Let me know in the comment section! 🙂